-During the summer of 2013, Assistant Professor Brent Talbot and twelve students spent three weeks exploring language, culture, immigration, and music in Bali.
+During the summers of 2013 and 2016, Assistant Professor Brent Talbot and twelve students spent three weeks exploring language, culture, immigration, and music in Bali.

 The trip, which included attending traditional cremation, wedding, and temple ceremonies, was highlighted by the opportunity to learn and rehearse Gamelan Angklung (13th century sacred music), Gamelan Gong Kebyar (20th century “flashy” music), and traditional Balinese dance for six hours a day with alumnus Wayan Rachman ’02 at Flower Mountain over a 10-day period.